tandyw/datasets/README.md

 **Note: the websites previously hosed at *http://www.cs.utexas.edu/~phylo* now redirect here**.

-The utexas dataset is not available anymore, but we have made an effort to keep all the datasts previously available on utexas.
+The utexas website is not available anymore, but we have made an effort to keep all the datasts previously available on utexas.
 We now host these datasets in a different place.
 The following link includes (among other things) most of the simulated and biological datasets that Tandy Warnow's lab had previously provided through http://www.cs.utexas.edu/~phylo.

 https://sites.google.com/eng.ucsd.edu/datasets/